Goals:

 Make sure that you select "Add users for okta.com (SAML) authentication".

-Embed a Tableau dashboard in a website:
+Embed a Tableau Dashboard in a Website

 For this part, you will need a simple HTML page hosted by a web server.
 Check out our blog here for instructions on setting up a simple web server with Python and embedding a Tableau dashboard.